Puerco Ruin and Petroglyphs: History

 The site had two periods of occupation, each lasting about one century: from 1100 to 1200 and 1300–1400.
 The Ancestral Puebloans (also known as the Anasazi), used the flood plain of the Puerco River to cultivate corn, beans, and squash.
 They also made baskets and colored pottery.
 The river was also a trade route, opening the pueblo to both trade and ideas from other areas.
-The settlement had contact with both the Hopi people to the west and the Mogollon people to north.
+The settlement had contact with both the Hopi people to the west and the Mogollon people to the south.
 The site dates to the late Pueblo III to middle Pueblo IV periods.
 The second, and largest period of occupation occurred during the 1300s.
 After a series of droughts in the area, the indigenous people moved from small scattered communities to larger pueblo dwellings.
 By the late 1300s, climatic changes occurred which caused the inhabitants to abandon the location, and it was deserted by 1380.

 The site was first excavated by John Muir in 1905 and 1906.